 After export to your pc/mac, the CSV formatted file can be imported into a spreadsheet program (such as Excel) for further manual processing.

 Notifications inform you about certain activities in your Team-Spaces.
 You can choose which individual Team-Spaces you wish to be notified about.
 Your Team-Spaces are located to the right of your Private-Safe, as separate tabs in the main menu.

 Notifications will let you know when third parties accept your invitation to a Team-Space, upload files to that Team-Space or delete files from it by emptying the trash.
 You are not notified about your own activities including the activities you carry out in your private safe.

 You can find an overview of all member activities in a Team-Space by following these steps:

-Notifications are deactivated by default.
-For each Team-Space you open, you need to activate notifications individually if desired.
-To activate notifications, follow these steps:
+Notifications are activated and set to "Immediate" by default.
+For each Team-Space you open, you need to deactivate notifications or change the interval with which you receive them individually if desired.
+To do so, follow these steps:

 Absolutely, for each Team-Space you can chose whether you wish to be notified about members’ activities and how often.